BIMSBbioinfo/flexynesis/README.md

 # License

-Flexynesis is released under a modifed MIT Licence for Academic and Non-Commercial Usage.
+Flexynesis is released under a PolyForm Noncommercial License 1.0.0.
+Please contact us for permission to use it for commercial purposes.
 © 2025 Bioinformatics and Omic Data Science Platform, Max Delbrück Center for Molecular Medicine (MDC).